The power of giving constructive feedback

 3. Motivating phrasing

-It’s not just what you say. - it’s how you say it.
+It’s not just what you say – it’s how you say it.
 Constructive feedback needs to come from a place of curiosity and openness.
 Using condemning, cohesive, or closed language can alienate an individual.
-The easiest way to ensure you keep your language open and inviting for a discussion is to swap questions starting with “did,” “is,” or “will,” for those beginning with “who,” “what,” and “how.”
+The easiest way to ensure you keep your language open and inviting for a discussion is to swap questions starting with “did,” “is,” or “will” for those beginning with “who,” “what,” and “how.”
 This helps you create a two-way conversation that allows your employee to feel heard and allows you to understand their experience and perspective better.

 Once you have all the information you need, it’s time to share your clear and actionable constructive feedback.
 The best formula to follow is simple: clearly state the behavior and its negative outcomes.
 Here are two examples:

-• My feedback for you is to stop [behavior] because it results in [consequence].
+- My feedback for you is to stop [behavior] because it results in [consequence].

-• My ask is that you stop using your laptops in meetings.
+- My ask is that you stop using your laptops in meetings.
 It gives the impression you aren’t engaged and can be distracting to others.

 While this phrasing is simple, it helps an employee know what you need from them and how their behavior is impacting others.
-In some cases, the feedback might concern something they weren't previously aware of.
+Sometimes, the feedback might concern something they weren't previously aware of.
 As this type of confrontation might be anxiety-inducing for some, you can flip the phrasing to encourage employees to start a new, positive behavior rather than put an end to an unfavorable behavior.
 Here’s an example of this approach in action:

-• I encourage you to start [action] because it will [intended results].
+- I encourage you to start [action] because it will [intended results].

-• I encourage you to start taking notes in meetings, so you don’t forget the tasks that are asked of you.
+- I encourage you to start taking notes in meetings, so you don’t forget the tasks that are asked of you.

 Whether you want to encourage employees to start or stop a behavior, these phrases can help guide your conversations and ensure you communicate clearly and effectively with your team.